ScienceHackDayPDX/TEMPLATE-project-repository/README.md

 # TEMPLATE-project-repository
-1. Clone this repository to kickstart documenting your Science Hack Day PDX 2017 project
+1. Clone/Download or simply Fork this repository to kickstart documenting your Science Hack Day PDX 2017 project
+- Once you have made your copy or fork, copy the address.
+It should look like this: https://github.com/yourGitHubName/TEMPLATE-project-repository
+- [Here](https://github.com/daniellecrobinson/TEMPLATE-project-repository) is my fork of the repo if you want to check that out, note in the top left it says "forked from" and then the original location.
+- Once you have Forked it, you can edit the text in the files to add documentation about your project.
+But first...

-2. Create an Issue in the Science Hack Day repository, and fill out the template form to link us to your project.
+2. We've all got issues...[Click here to create an Issue](https://github.com/ScienceHackDayPDX/Science-Hack-Day-PDX-2017/issues/new) in the [Science Hack Day](https://github.com/ScienceHackDayPDX/Science-Hack-Day-PDX-2017) repository, and fill out the form to link us to your project.

 3. Write a README.md document that describes your project.
 - What did you do?